jlarsson/ryoc/README.md

 ```

 ## What ryoc doesnt do
-- mimic class seamntics from other languages.
+- mimic class semantics from other languages.
 In fact, the concept of classes in Javascript is quite meaningless.
 - constructors in base classes are not automatically applied - this will be your responsibility
 - introduce alien and weird meta stuff like _$super_.
 The only things in generated classes are what you explicitly put there.